| +Home | Museum | Wanted | Specs | Previous | Next |

 Singer/Friden EC1115 Calculator

 Like all of the machines in the Singer/Friden 111x series of calculators, this machine was designed and manufactured in Japan by Hitachi, in partnership with the Friden division of Singer.
-When Singer bought out Friden Calculating Machine Company, most of the team that designed Friden's early electronic calculators (such as the Friden 130) was disbanded, in favor of lower-cost offshore design and manufacturing.
-The Japanese had become expert in electronic calculator technology, and Hitachi was ahead of many other manufactrers in applying their well-developed PMOS integrated circuit technology to the design of electronic calculators that were less expensive than could be made in the U.S. with its higher labor costs.
+Hitachi marketed a very similar machine in their home market as the Hitachi ELCA-32 (Model KK, Type 32).
+Another similar model produced by Hitachi for sale in Japan was the ELCA-32E (Model KK, Type 32E), with a few minor functional differences, but using much the same circuitry.
+Singer/Friden did not market a version of the ELCA-32E.
+After Singer bought out Friden Calculating Machine Company in late 1963, there was a slow drain of much of the electronic calculator design expertise within Friden caused by folks who left or had been reassigned to other projects.
+Singer management felt that more money could be made by importing electronic calculators made in Japan due to lower design and manufacturing costs.
+The Japanese had become expert in electronic calculator technology, and Hitachi was ahead of many other manufacturers in applying their well-developed PMOS integrated circuit technology to the design of electronic calculators that were less expensive than could be made in the U.S. with its higher labor costs.

-The 1115 is built from four circuit boards
+The 1115 is built upon four circuit boards

 (in contrast to the five boards in the 1114).
 The top-most board provides

-power-supply functions, and is hard wired into the machine rather than
+power-supply functions, and is hard wired into the backplane rather than

-plugging into the backplane as the power-supply board in the EC1114 does.
+plugging into the backplane as does the power-supply board in the EC1114.

-The power supplies of the two machines appear to use the same basic design,
+The power supplies of the two calculators appear to use the same basic design,

 in fact, many components are identical between the 1114 and 1115 power

-1115 are of very similar design to the boards in the 1114, and plug into
+are of very similar general design to the boards in the 1114, and plug into

 a hand-wired backplane.

-12 Hitachi CD 79 Nixie tubes and the discrete transistor driving circuitry.
+twelve Hitachi-made CD 79 Nixie tube clones and their discrete transistor driving

-as does the 1114, just fewer of them.
-I'm assuming that
+same type of chips as does the 1114, just fewer of them.
+The difference

 accounted for by the reduction in capabilities of the 1115.